Lord of War (2005)

 Yuri Orlov: [voiceover] You don't have to worry.
 I'm not gonna tell you a pack of lies to make me look good.
 I'm just gonna tell you what happened.

 Arms Fair Salesman: Sir!
 Sir, may I interest you in the shoulder fired S-37 surface-to-air missle?
 It's the old Chinese model.
 Not so effective against modern military aircraft but deadly if used against a commerical airliner.

-Yuri Orlov: [when Andre suddenly shoots a subordinate with the sample gun] WHY'D YOU DO THAT?
+Yuri Orlov: [when Andre suddenly shoots a subordinate with the sample gun from the main table in the center of his palace] WHY'D YOU DO THAT?

 Andre Baptiste Sr.: What did you say?

 [aims at Yuri]

 Yuri Orlov: [pulls himself together] Well, now you're gonna have to buy it.
 It's a used gun!